A personal motto can be a powerful tool to guide you through life’s ups and downs.

 Or, it might help to soothe your soul in the midst of chaos, or remind you to see joy in every situation.

-Whenever you feel yourself falter, or you just need a little pick-me-up to lift your spirits and inspire you, you can return to that motto, and it’ll give you just the boost you need.
+Return to your motto whenever you feel yourself falter, or you just need a little pick-me-up to lift your spirits and inspire you.
+It’ll give you just the boost you need.

 If you’re reading this piece, it’s likely because you’re at some kind of crossroads in your life and you’d like a phrase to motivate you.